 The Ballantyne area is connected via the LYNX Blue Line (light rail) as well as the Charlotte bus system.

 Home to the University of North Carolina at Charlotte, University City offers a college-town spirit just a few miles from the Charlotte city core.
-With such a large population of college-aged residents, the neighborhood is bustling and full of life while also serving as a hub to over 20 Fortune 500 businesses.
+With such a large population of college-aged residents, the neighborhood is bustling and full of life while also serving as a hub for over 20 Fortune 500 businesses.

 University City in the Northwest edge of the Charlotte market, with easy access to I-485 as well as I-85.
 The area is located on the southern edge of the market, making its cost of living and doing business much lower.

 In addition to the university and great corporate environments, University City offers its residents an excellent quality of life with access to plenty of outdoor recreation options such as Reedy Creek Nature Center and Preserve, which is home to a network of trails and botanical gardens.
-There are also plenty of taverns and restaurants that service the community as well.
+There are also plenty of taverns and restaurants that serve the community as well.
 Ninety’s Sandwiches & Ice Cream, Le Kabab Grill and Flying Saucer Draught Emporium are just a few of the options in town.

 The University City area is connected via the LYNX Blue Line (light rail) as well as the Charlotte bus system.